-NDTV: So, he is off you know, without any cookies, nothing.
+NDTV: So, he is off you know, you're not taking any cookies, nothing.

 NDTV: So, analog braking is working well.

-Peter Barrett: And I think the path to autonomy lies incrementally adding rewards like that, as the drive assistance, make sure that cars don't run into each other.
-But I think there is another general way of approaching the problem, which is what make these machines the mind readers that they can be.
-Let them see around the corner by seeing through each other's eyes and collaborate with the cities that they're driving in, I think that the way to scale ....
+Peter Barrett: And I think the path to autonomy lies incrementally adding more robots like that, the drive assistance, make sure that cars don't run into each other.
+But I think there is another general way of approaching the problem, which is make these machines the mind readers that they can be.
+Let them see around the corner by seeing through each other's eyes and collaborate with the cities that they're driving in, I think that's the way to scale...

 NDTV: That is level 5, but we're level 4 now.
-Level 4 is little dangerous.
+Level 4 is a little dangerous.